dezzie/api/hmda/contribute.md

 ---
 ### Open source contributing

-The HMDA API is built upon Qu, the [first government open-source project developed on GitHub](http://cfpb.github.io/qu/).
+The HMDA API is built using [Qu](http://cfpb.github.io/qu/), a framework for data APIs that is still under development.

-If you think you can make the API better, or just want to take a look under the hood–check out the repo and contribute to the project.
-Everything we release [remains in the public domain](https://github.com/cfpb/source-code-policy/blob/master/cfpb-source-code-policy.txt).
+If you want to take a look under the hood, check out [Qu docs](http://cfpb.github.io/qu/) and the main Qu repo below.
+Think you can make it better?
+[Go for it](http://www.consumerfinance.gov/blog/the-cfpbs-source-code-policy-open-and-shared/)!

 <ul class="repo-list no-padding">